No. 12 Oregon downs USC 79-70 in double OT - WHIZ News

 Pritchard’s 3-pointer in the first extra period gave the Ducks a 65-64 lead, but Ethan Anderson’s layup and free throw put the Trojans up by two.
 Duarte made free throws for the Ducks to tie it again, and Mathews and Pritchard both missed shots down the stretch.

-Duarte and Pritchard each made free throws that gave Oregon a four-point advantage to open the second overtime.
+Duarte and Pritchard each hit a pair of free throws that gave Oregon a four-point advantage to open the second overtime.
 Duarte’s 3-pointer put the Ducks up 74-68, and USC couldn’t catch up.

 Onyeka Okongwu had 23 points and 14 rebounds for the Trojans (15-4, 4-2).